MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 Check Java Threads Scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a reminder, the threading model implemented by MicroEJ runtime is called green thread: it defines a multi-threaded environment without relying on any native RTOS capabilities.
+As a reminder, the threading model implemented by Core Engine is called green thread: it defines a multi-threaded environment without relying on any native RTOS capabilities.
 Therefore, all Java threads run in a single RTOS task.
 For more details, please refer to the :ref:`MicroEJ Core Engine<core_engine>` section.
 A quick way to check if the Java threads are scheduled correctly is, here again, to make one of the threads print a heartbeat message.
 Copy/paste the following snippet in the ``main()`` method of the application: